jijihohococo/ichi-orm/README.md

 Blog::withTrashed()->select(['id','content'])->toArray();
 ```

-If you don't use select function, you will get all data fields of related model.
+If you do not use the "select" function, you will get all fields of the related model.
 You will also get soft deleted data rows if you use "withTrashed()" function.

 ```php
 Blog::withTrashed()->get();